-The Europaeum Scholars Programme is taken alongside a doctorate in 7-8 intensive modules, each of 3-5 days, in universities across Europe.
-The modules include seminars, debates and workshops with leading academics and practitioners; professional skills training; and substantial teamwork.
+The Programme is taken alongside a doctorate in 7 intensive modules, each of 3-5.5 days, in universities across Europe.
+The modules include seminars, debates, and workshops with leading academics and practitioners; professional skills training; visits to institutions; and substantial teamwork.
 Over the two years, the Scholars operate in small multidisciplinary groups on a project designed and conducted entirely by them to “make Europe a better place”.
-The final proposals are evaluated by a panel of experts and presented at an international conference.
+The final proposals are evaluated by a panel of experts and presented at an international conference in Brussels.

-To find out more, please click the following links for Scholar profiles, details of some completed projects, and the Europaeum YouTube channel containing a growing collection of videos about the Programme and the Scholars’ projects.
+To find out more, please click the following links for Scholar profiles, details of completed policy projects, and the Europaeum YouTube channel containing a growing collection of videos about the Programme and the Scholars’ projects, including a documentary produced by Scholars in cohort 4 on communal urban gardens.

 Cohort 4 (2024-25)